A Parents' Guide

 School Health Services.

 Most children grow up happy and safe but we know that from time to time they can encounter upsetting, frightening or unsafe situations.
 The Stay Safe Programme is designed to help your children deal with these situations.
-Children are introduced to the Programme in Senior Infants, second, fourth and sixth classes.
+Children are introduced to the Programme in all classes each second year.

 Aims of the Programme